Automotive

 • 1.
 S. Shestikhino

-The point of departure is the Shestikhino railway station.
+The departure point is the Shestikhino railway station.
 A trip to the house of Prince A.A.
-Kurakin, the manager of the brick factory, the only surviving building in the Yaroslavl region, which was built according to the project of architect V. Schroeter.
+Kurakin, the manager of the brick factory, the only surviving building in the Yaroslavl region, which was built according to the design of architect V. Schroeter.

 • 2.
 M. Murzino (Gorshkovo)

-The colonnade of the former Gorshkovo estate in Murzino, the history of which is connected with the noble families of Glebov, Azanchevsky-Azancheyev, Shebeko.
-Once it was a beautiful manor house, with a large manor house and outbuildings for guests, with large stables, a park, an orchard and a greenhouse.The once beautiful manor park has also been preserved
+The colonnade of the former Gorshkovo estate in the village of Murzino, the history of which is connected with the noble families of the Glebovs, Azanchevskys-Azancheyevs, Shebeko.
+Once it was a beautiful manor house, with a large manor house and guest wings, with large stables, a park, an orchard and a greenhouse.The once beautiful manor park has also been preserved.

 • 3.
 S. Kuzma – Demyan